 If you were to invest $1,000, perhaps by buying in a mutual fund when it’s per-share price is $100, you would own 10 shares.

-If, however, you invest $100 a month for ten months and the fund’s price varies from $80 to $120, you may end up slightly more or less than 10 shares depending on the stocks prices.
+If, however, you invest $100 a month for ten months and the fund’s price varies from $80 to $120, you may end up slightly more or less than 10 shares depending on the stock prices.
 As the market climbs, the notion is you will end up buying more shares at a lower price than if you invested in a lump sum.
 Advocates of dollar cost averaging say this reduces risk, but critics disagree.
 The market goes up in the long run, so you want to get money in as soon as possible.

 If you have a lump sum sitting around that you want to invest, then do it.
 Get it into the market and don’t worry about spreading it around and definitely don’t try to time the market or wait for the right time.